Everest Base Camp Trek

 • This trek will give you a wonderful experience of friendship for a lifetime and the genuine relationship formed between members of your group will stay with you forever.

-• You will get your first glimpses of the mighty Himalayan range on your flight from Kathmandu to Lukla – the famous airport you would imagine to be in the sky, because it’s one of the highest airports in the world.
+• You will get your first glimpses of the mighty Himalayan range on your flight from Kathmandu to Lukla – the famous airport you would imagine to be in the sky because it’s one of the highest airports in the world.

 • Explore Namche Bazaar and soak up the Sherpa culture Visit the hilltop monastery at Tengboche

-Day 01: Meeting upon arrival at Kathmandu International airport (1,350m/4,428ft) by our representative, transfer to hotel.
+Day 01: Meeting upon arrival at Kathmandu International Airport (1,350m/4,428ft) by our representative, transfer to hotel.

-Day 03: Fly to Lukla (2,860m/9,186ft) and start trek to Phakding (2,651m/8,700ft), overnight at guest house
+Day 03: Fly to Lukla (2,860m/9,186ft) and start trek to Phakding (2,651m/8,700ft), overnight at the guest house

 Day 04: Trek to Namche Bazaar (gateway to Mt.
-Everest - 3,440m/11,284ft), overnight at guest house
+Everest - 3,440m/11,284ft), overnight at the guest house

 Day 06: Trek to Tengboche (3,870m/12,694ft), overnight at guesthouse

-Day 07: Trek to Dingboche (4,360m/14,300ft), overnight at guest house
+Day 07: Trek to Dingboche (4,360m/14,300ft), overnight at the guest house

 Day 08: Rest at Dingboche (day hike to Chhukung), overnight at guest house